Legal definition of wrongful death:

 Under the old law, the parents could only bring a claim for the damages suffered by their loss of the 16-year-old.

-If they came to me for a consultation, I would have to explain that state law limits wrongful death claims for adult children.
-No parent has ever been satisfied by my explanation that “it’s the law in Washington.”
+If they came to my office for a wrongful death lawyer consultation, I would have to explain that Washington State law limited wrongful death claims for adult children.
+(This has happened before, and no parent has ever been satisfied by my explanation that “it’s the law in Washington”).

 Under the new law, the parents would be able to bring a claim for damages for the loss of both their 16-year-old and 19-year-old.